2026 Family Guide

 ATTIRE FOR SPECIFIC CLASSES

-Some Departments require dress conducive to course activity.
+Some departments require dress conducive to course activity.
 Please note that Usdan maintains an inclusive environment and encourages students to dress in the attire they feel most comfortable in.

 ART